 “Past and current experiences of stigma reinforce, in the minds of many lesbian and gay seniors, a vigilance in maintaining secrecy over their sexual orientation.
 Other seniors may feel it necessary to deny a same-sex relationship for fear of being badly treated in the long-term care network.
 Many seniors are often cautious about disclosing their sexual orientation.
 Consequently, they remain profoundly invisible in most segments of society.
 Older gays and lesbians are hardly ever seen in mainstream senior networks, in health care institutions, and in society.”

-The Health and Social Service Needs of Gay and Lesbian Elders and Their Families in Canada, Shari Brotman,Bill Ryan, Robert Cormier, McGill University, 2002.

 The Health and Social Service Needs of Gay and Lesbian Elders and Their Families in Canada, Shari Brotman, Bill Ryan, Robert Cormier, McGill University, 2002.

 After the decriminalization of homosexual acts, from the 1970s through the ’80s and ’90s, police forces in Montreal, Hamilton, London, Calgary, and other Canadian cities continued to harass gay men in gay baths, bars, and cruising areas.
 The names of those arrested in these “clean-up” operations were often published in mainstream newspapers; it was not uncommon for suicides to follow their publication.
-In 1980 a group was formed in Toronto to offer legal and emotional support to those charged, it was called the Right to Privacy Committee.
+In 1980, a group was formed in Toronto to offer legal and emotional support to those charged; it was called the Right to Privacy Committee.

 On the night of February 5, 1981, Toronto’s Metropolitan Police launched Operation Soap, raiding four gay bathhouses in the city’s downtown.
 It was the largest mass arrest in Canada since the 1970 October Crisis and remained so until the Stanley Cup riots in Edmonton in 2006.
 286 men are charged as “found-ins” under Canada’s common bawdy house laws.
 The police are repeatedly described as physically and verbally abusive.
 The Richmond Street Health Emporium is so badly damaged that it never reopens.
 The raid leads to mass street demonstrations and protests and is often likened to the Stonewall Riots for its galvanizing effect on the gay community.
 In the immediate aftermath, membership in the Right to Privacy Committee skyrocketed.
 For LGBT Canadians over the age of 45 the right to privacy may be seen as essential to survival as the right to life itself.